Dynamical renormalization group analysis of $O(n)$ model in steady shear flow: Introduction

 More recently, the numerical simulation of the sheared $O(2)$ model~\cite{nakano2021} revealed the occurrence of long-range order associated with continuous symmetry breaking even in $d=2$ dimension.
 For the $O(2)$ model, the order parameter fluctuations can be decomposed into phase and amplitude fluctuations.
 The phase fluctuations, which are soft modes, are referred to as Nambu-Goldstone (NG) modes~\cite{minami2021,nakano2021}.
 It was found that shear flow not only modifies the critical fluctuations but also alters the fluctuations of the NG modes from the standard Ornstein-Zernike-like behavior, $C(\mathbf{q})\sim \abs{\mathbf{q}}^{-2}$, to a fractional scaling, $C(q_1)\sim \abs{q_1}^{-2/3}$, thereby stabilizing the long-range order in two dimensions.
 This two-dimensional continuous symmetry breaking is remarkable because, in equilibrium systems, the lower critical dimension, $d_{\rm low}$, is $2$, and the Hohenberg-Mermin-Wagner theorem prohibits continuous symmetry breaking in two dimensions~\cite{hohenberg1967,mermin1966}.
 This reduction of the lower critical dimension further highlights a key distinction between equilibrium and nonequilibrium systems.

 The reduction of $d_{\rm up}$ and $d_{\rm low}$ due to shear flow is a significant discovery in the study of non-equilibrium phase transitions.
 However, a complete theoretical understanding of this phenomenon is still lacking.
 The dynamical RG method offers a powerful approach to tackle this challenge.
-Although Onuki and Kawasaki's work in 1979 (OK79)~\cite{onuki1979} previously applied this method for Model H, their analysis did not incorporate the anisotropy inherent to sheared systems, and the resulting fixed point was unstable under shear.
 The aim of this paper is to propose that a stable fixed point can be obtained by correctly accounting for the anisotropy of the sheared system.
 The dynamical RG methods for anisotropic systems have been developed in several non-equilibrium systems, such as the directed percolation~\cite{broadbent1957,takeuchi2007,takeuchi2009,henkel2008non}, growing interfaces~\cite{kardar1986,burger1989,hwa1989,hwa1992,bray2001}, polar flocks~\cite{vicsek1995,toner1995,toner1998,toner2012,mahault2019,ikeda2024minimum,chate2024}, and coarsening dynamics subjected to the external field~\cite{janssen1986ra, leung1986ax} and the shear flow~\cite{bray2000,bray2001in,corberi2002,corberi2003}.
 In this work, we apply the anisotropic dynamical RG formalism developed in these studies to the $O(n)$ model in the steady shear flow.
 We show that the anisotropic scaling ansatz leads to a new Gaussian fixed point, which is stable against shear.
 The upper critical dimension of the new fixed point is $d_{\rm up}=2$ for a non-conserved order parameter (Model A) and $d_{\rm up}=0$ for a conserved order parameter (Model B), meaning that the mean-field critical exponents are observed in $d=2$ and $3$.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{170051_7Aug24}, we investigate the model for the non-conservative order parameter (Model A).
 In Sec.~\ref{203247_28Jul24}, we investigate Model B in the steady shear.
 In Sec.~\ref{203110_28Jul24}, we conclude the work.